TedHusted/awake/awake.md/awake.md

 As Brent’s direct manager, it is up to Elena to break the news to the company over the internal Pulse interest hub first thing Tuesday morning.

 Last night, our lead developer, Brent Geller survived a one-car collision on El Camino Real.
-According to the hospital, Brent is in a medically induced coma to help with his recovery.
 The cause of the collision is under investigation.
 I know that all of our hopes and prayers are with Brent and his family during this difficult time.
 I’m in the office today if anyone would like to meet with me directly.